open-quantum-safe/liboqs/oqsbuilder/README.md

 ### `default_impl`
 Specify a key to an implementation that implements this parameter set.
 The default implementation's [`enable_by`](#imple_keyenable_by) flag will be overwritten by this parameter set's [`enable_by`](#param_keyenable_by) flag so that if this parameter set is enabled, the default implementation is automatically enabled.

+Default implementation is the ultimate fallback implementation.

+If a family supports some optional API (e.g. de-randomized keypair for KEM/SIG, and de-randomized encapsulation for KEM), then the default implementation must support all of these optional API.

 ### `pklen`
 Length of public key (bytes)